 - Practical assignment: data analysis

-Week 4 takes the result of the analysis and challenges you addressed in week 3, to tell a compelling story from data, that includes at least one visualisation.
-This week introduces the theory of data visualisation and how to create a compelling story where the message pops off your screen/page.
+Module 4 takes the result of the analysis and challenges you addressed in module 3, to tell a compelling story from data, that includes at least one visualisation.
+This module introduces the theory of data visualisation and how to create a compelling story where the message pops off your screen/page.